 Bordered by the Andes Mountains to the east and the Pacific Ocean to the west, Chile is a long strip of narrow land-sharing borders with Argentina and Bolivia.
 Many tourists enter Chile through its major international airport.
 Located 15 kilometers from the country’s capital, Santiago International Airport, also known as Arturo Merino Benitez International Airport is the largest aviation facility in the entire Chilean region.
 It is the gateway of Australian and other Oceania airlines to the rest of South America.

-In 2010, more than eleven million passengers was served by the airport.
-LAN airlines fly passengers from Sydney, Auckland, Madrid, Frankfurt and the United States.
+In 2010, more than eleven million passengers were served by the airport.
+LAN Airlines fly passengers from Sydney, Auckland, Madrid, Frankfurt, and the United States.
 Other airlines serving flights to Chile are American Airlines, Air Canada, Air France, Aerolineas Argentinas, Avianca, Delta, Iberia, and Copa.
-There are various other airports operating in Chile such as those located in Iquique, Concepcion, Arica, Puerto Montt, and Punta Arenas.
+Various other airports are operating in Chile such as those located in Iquique, Concepcion, Arica, Puerto Montt, and Punta Arenas.

-In the Eastern side of the Andes lies the Torres del Paine National Park in Region XII.
+On the Eastern side of the Andes lies the Torres del Paine National Park in Region XII.
 Here you’ll see three granite towers rising from the Patagonian steppe.
-In addition, the park has picturesque valleys, lakes and forests so don’t forget to bring your cameras with you.
+Also, the park has picturesque valleys, lakes and forests so don’t forget to bring your cameras with you.

 Never to be missed in your itinerary is the Valle de la Luna.
 It’s where the beautiful Andes mountain ranges meet the majestic Atacama Desert.
 The best time to come here is during sunrise or sunset where a mixture of colors decorates the sky.
 If you’re the adventurer type, then take yourself to the cone-shaped, snow-covered Villarrica Volcano.
 Hike through the active volcano and when you reach the summit, make sure to take a peek into the crater’s lava lake.